h-mdm/hmdm-docker/README.md

     rm -rf volumes/db volumes/work

-(we recommend to keep the `volumes\letsencrypt` subdirectory to avoid problems with exceeding the LetsEncrypt certificate generation threshold).
+(we recommend to keep the `volumes/letsencrypt` subdirectory to avoid problems with exceeding the LetsEncrypt certificate generation threshold).